 While an education is advisable, it won’t shield riders from every scenario.
 The personal injury attorneys at Associates and Bruce L. Scheiner, Attorneys for the Injured, have been representing those injured on the water for more than four decades.

-There were eight reportable accidents in Florida waters in 2013 involving wake/surf jumping, according to the Florida Fish & Wildlife Conservation Commission (FWC).
+There were eight reportable accidents in Florida waters in a recent year involving wake or surf jumping, according to the Florida Fish & Wildlife Conservation Commission (FWC).
 Reportable accidents are only those wherein the damage exceeded $2,000 and individuals had to seek medical attention beyond rudimentary first aid.
 Still, that’s likely a low estimate, given not only the popularity of the sport, but also the fact boating accidents in generally are gravely underreported.
 (Another 13 reported incidents involved tubes being pulled by a boat.)

 - ACL tears